michaelfromyeg/til/til.md

 ## 2025-03-18

- is boolean attribute you can apply to DOM elements for things you want focused on mount (or page load, etc.).
+`autofocus` is boolean attribute you can apply to DOM elements for things you want focused on mount (or page load, etc.).
 It has accessibility concerns though, since screen readers can't follow the move.
 <!-- notion-synced: true -->